 I looked up.
 John was going around the room with a beer in one hand, slapping sloppy high-fives with the other.
 What a tool.

 Once again, we’re left to play catch-up and try to figure out who uttered the phantom dialogue.
-It would be much more effective to say:
+It would be much more effective to manipulate this bit of action writing to say:

 John barreled into the room and slapped a round of sloppy high-fives, spilling beer in his wake.
 “What’s going on, party people?” he yelled.

 We know exactly what’s going on, the stage is set, all the players are in place.
 When it comes time for John to speak, we know the who and the why and the how of the situation.

 When you plunk a new character into the scene or when you’re building a moment of surprise, remember that clarity is king.
 Give us a linear progression that goes from the stimulus to the narrator/main character’s interpretation and reaction.
 This is how to write actions effectively.
 (For extra credit, check out my post on how to write action scenes.)

 That’s what we do as human beings.
 We see, interpret and react.
 Why should our action writing reflect something different?

 Do you need help adding clarity to the actions in your story?
 My editing services will help you smooth out your action writing so readers can zip right through your prose.

 There’s some writing encouragement I want to get out there, just in case there’s anyone waiting to hear it from a professional: it’s okay to play around with your manuscript and try stuff, even if it doesn’t work.